GUIDE TO ALBANY AREA GENEALOGICAL RESOURCES

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Photocopies: $6 per page for certified or uncertified copies.
+Photocopies: $.25 per page for items allowed to be copied.
 There is no public copier.

 Email: None